lance-p/angular-parcel/README.md

  - `npm install` to install dependencies

  ## Running the Application
  angular-parcel uses `npm` tasks to build and run the application.
 Once the dependencies are installed, you may run the app.
-Running `npm start` bundle the application with `parcel`, launch a development server at [http://localhost:1234/](http://localhost:1234/), and watch all files for changes.
+Running `npm start` will bundle the application with `parcel`, launch a development server at [http://localhost:1234/](http://localhost:1234/), and watch all files for changes.

  Note - You must be in the `src` directory to run these tasks.